How to Become a Teacher

 Graduates from the MAT program leave as certified teachers.
 Based on your prerequisite background, a student can enter the Loyola MAT program and leave as a certified high school biology or French teacher, for example, or enter the elementary classroom fully prepared to teach a complete curriculum.

-The MAT program is a perfect fit for any aspiring teacher, but particularly those career changers who want a high quality education, but also require convenience.
-The School of Education’s MAT offers a two-year, part-time program of study, or a 12-month, fulltime program.
-Classes are offered full and part-time to meet diverse schedule needs.
+The Master of Arts in Teaching (MAT) program is a perfect fit for any aspiring teacher, but particularly those career changers who want a high quality education, but also require convenience.
+The School of Education’s MAT program offers a full-time, one-year or part-time program of study.
+Classes are offered full and part-time to meet students' various schedule needs.

 The MAT program offers a rich integration of coursework, internship experience, and individualized attention.
 Not only will you leave the MAT program as a certified teacher, thanks to Loyola’s strong program of student teaching, many students leave the program with a job waiting.